beejjorgensen/bgpython/src/bgpython_chapter_03_install.md

 * Check "Register Code as an editor for supported file types"
 * Recommended: Check "Add 'Open with Code' option"

-When you launch code in PowerShell or bash for the first time with
+When you launch code in PowerShell or gitbash or WSL for the first time with

 ```
 code
 ```

-Click the icon on the left bar of VS Code to manage extensions.
+click the icon on the left bar of VS Code to manage extensions.

 * Install Python extension
 * Install Pylint extension